The Smell of Reeves and Mortimer: Characters

-Returning from Vic Reeves Big Night Out, Donald presented This Is Your Life to Davey, who "wrote Jingle Bells," had "recently had a Vesta Curry" and fought in the "Flalakand War" where he went on the task force and ate a number of biscuits.
+Returning from Vic Reeves Big Night Out, Donald presented This Is Your Life to Davey, who "wrote Jingle Bells", had "recently had a Vesta Curry" and fought in the "Flalakand War" where he went on the task force and ate a number of biscuits.
 The pair then hosted "Chittle Chattle Chit," where they interviewed Sting, reducing him to hysterics with questions like "If you got an itchy bottom at night, would you rub it on your wife's chin, point your bottom out of the window to blow it off with the breeze, or pick at it with your finger?"
 This idea of interviewing a guest returned in Bang Bang, It's Reeves and Mortimer.

 Home release

-The Smell of Reeves and Mortimer DVD (Region 2, UK), which contains both series' was released by 2 Entertain/Cinema Club on 3 April 2006.
+The first series was released on VHS and included extended versions of the episodes, with approximately 7–10 minutes of new footage.
+The Smell of Reeves and Mortimer DVD, contains both series and was released by 2 Entertain/Cinema Club in 2006.
+This DVD release featured the standard BBC broadcast versions.
+The Series 2 DVD release contains the standard broadcast version with no added material.

-When the first series of the programme first made it to video titled "Red" & "Blue", it included extended versions of the episodes the way they were supposed to go out on TV, usually 7–10 minutes of new footage.
-When this DVD came out many were disappointed to find the episodes featured were the BBC edit versions.
-Series 2 was intact on the DVD release, mainly because it never had extended versions.